ricardomaximojr/py-hr/README.rst

 1. An error is raised if no arguments are passed to the parser.
 2. No error is raise if a path is given an argument.
 3. The ``export`` value is set to ``True`` if the ``--export`` flag is given.

+Create a module in your package to work with user information.
+You'll want to be able to do the following:

+1. Received a list of user dictionaries and ensure that the system's user match.
+2. Have a function that can create a user with given information if no user exists by that name
+3. Have a function that can update a user based on a user dictionary
+4. Have a function that can remove a user with a given username
+5. The create, update, and remove functions should print that they are creating/updating/Removing the user before executing the command

+User info form:
+{
+    'name': 'kevin',
+    'groups': ['wheel', 'dev']
+    'password': '$6$HXdlMJqcV8LZ1DIF$LCXVxmaI/ySqNtLI6b64LszjM0V5AfD.ABaUcf4j9aJWse2t3Jr2AoB1zZxUfCr8SOG0XiMODVj2ajcQbZ4H4/'
+}
+The password values will be SHA512 encrypted.
+Hint: generate encrypted password in Python that is usable with usermod -p with: import crypt crypt.crypt('password', crypt.mksalt(crypt.METHOD_SHA512))